ofek/pyapp/docs/config.md

 If none are set then the `PYAPP_EXEC_MODULE` option will default to the value of `PYAPP_PROJECT_NAME` with hyphens replaced by underscores.

+## Graphical user interface (GUI)

+If you are packaging for windows on windows and your python execution calls a GUI, you can set `PYAPP_IS_GUI` to `true` or `1`.
+This will use `pythonw.exe` instead of `python.exe` to execute the application.
+If a GUI is run with `python.exe` on Windows, a console window will appear alongside the GUI.
+Details can be found [here](https://docs.python.org/3/using/windows.html#python-application).

+Even when you set `PYAPP_IS_GUI` to `1`, you can still run the application from the command line.
+Furthermore, PyApp specific functions (e.g., installation and setup) will still display a console window with status messages.
+Note however that running a GUI application with `pythonw.exe` means that all `stdout` and `stderr` output will be discarded.

 ## Python distribution

 ### Known